 - The university reserves the right to decline products or art designs not in keeping with the standards described above.

 - If the university marks are used in conjunction with another entity's marks, approval must be granted from each entity.

-To pursue licensing, obtain advice on trademark usage, or to order Queen's University marked products from licensees, contact the Brand, Trademarks and Licensing Office.
+To pursue licensing, obtain advice on trademark usage, or for guidance on ordering Queen’s University marked products from our licensed suppliers, contact the Trademarks and Licensing Office.